Lunde Formation

-The Lunde Formation is a geologic formation in Norway.
+The Lunde Formation is a geological formation in Norway.
 The formation was known to preserve fossils of Plateosaurus sp. in the Norwegian offshore (Snorre Field well 34/4-9S), dating back to the Rhaetian period.
 The formation comprises dry floodplain; paleosol/pedogenic, concretionary, brown, red, calcareous mudstones.

 Description

 The Lunde Formation occurs in the northern part of a Late Triassic continental basin that covered most of the present North Sea area.
 Several thousands of meters of fluvial sediments were deposited in this basin during a thermal subsidence phase following Late Permian to Early Triassic rifting.

 With an approximate width of 400 km between present mainland Norway and the Shetland Platform, the continental post-rift basin contains the Teist, Lomvi and Lunde Formations, and lasted throughout the Triassic until the final depositional stages of the overlying latest Triassic to Early Jurassic Statfjord Formation, when the whole area was flooded during a marine transgression from the north and south in late Sinemurian to early Pliensbachian times.

 The climate during deposition of the Lunde Formation was semiarid and highly seasonal, typical for the contemporary palaeogeographic position at 40-50 degrees North paleolatitude.

 The basin was linked to a marine borealic seaway, probably located some tens to hundreds of kilometers to the north and to provenance areas composed of Archean gneisses, Caledonian metamorphic rocks and Devonian sandstones.
 These sources located on the Shetland Platform and in the southwestern area of Norway and deposited into a vast alluvial plain in the Triassic of what is now the North Sea.